Don’t Let Age Get in the Way

 In short diving into your 60’s – 70’s should not be an issue as long as the right precautions are taken.

-Prior to diving seek the right medical advice.
+Prior to diving seek the right medical advice, ideally from a diving medical doctor.
 Your local medical physician knows you best and they should be your first port of call.
-However often General Practitioners, if not scuba divers themselves are a little reluctant approve someone to dive based on their lack of scuba diving knowledge so they may refer you to a specific scuba diving doctor.
-Here in Phuket, both the major international hospitals have very good scuba diving doctors that provide a thorough analysis of your health to dive.
+However often General Practitioners, if not scuba divers themselves are a little reluctant to approve someone to dive based on their lack of scuba diving knowledge so they may refer you to a specific scuba diving doctor.
+Here in Phuket, both the major international hospitals have very good scuba diving doctors who provide a thorough analysis of your health to dive.

 It is recommended if you are trying diving for the first time (PADI Discover Scuba Diving) that you try a pool session prior.
 This in a small way will give you some idea of the requirements to dive, both mentally and physically.